 Please remember that takeCHARGE rebates cover the cost of insulation, not labour or other material costs.

-Once you have completed the project, you can apply for a takeCHARGE rebate to cover 75% of the cost of insulation up to $1,000 for attic insulation and $1,000 for basement insulation.
+Once you have completed your project, you can apply for a takeCHARGE rebate to cover 75% of insulation material and labour costs up to $1,500 for your attic and $1,500 for your basement.

 All the information you’ll need to apply for a rebate can be found here.
 Stop missing out on savings and get started today.